realmagicgreen/magicgreen11ty/src/content/articles/2018-05-17-sustainable-wood.md

 ---
-name: Sustainable wood
+title: Sustainable wood
 subtitle: Forest Stewardship Council is demonstrating responsible forest supply chain management
-description: The future of the world’s forests is very important to the planet, to animals, to businesses, to all of us.
-That’s why FSC certification exists.
-Whether you’re a forest manager, product manufacturer, retailer, or any number of other kinds of company, you can apply for FSC certification.
+description: "The future of the world’s forests is very important to the planet, to animals, to businesses, to all of us.
+That’s why FSC certification exists."
+date: 2018-05-17
+published: true
 category: services
-tags:  certification eco-entrepreneurs environment-friendly responsible-sources save-trees sustainable-construction social-responsibility wood
-image: /assets/p/posts/services/sustainable-wood/sustainable-wood.jpg
+tags:  [article, certification, eco-entrepreneurs, environment-friendly, responsible-sources, save-trees, sustainable-construction, social-responsibility, wood]
+cover_image: ./images/services/sustainable-wood/sustainable-wood.jpg
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 flag: # new or other...